salman-uq2024/saas-starter/docs/install.md

-# Install Guide
+# Installation Guide

-This guide walks through setting up the SaaS Starter on a fresh machine.
+Get the starter running on a new machine in a few minutes.

 ## 1. Prerequisites

-- Node.js 20+
+- Node.js 20 or later
-- npm 10+
+- npm 10 or later
-- `zip` CLI (included with macOS/Linux)
+- `zip` CLI (bundled with macOS/Linux, `choco install zip` on Windows)
-- Optional: Stripe test keys if you want to exercise live checkout flows.
+- Optional: Stripe test keys if you want to trial the live Checkout flow

-## 2. Clone and install
+## 2. Clone & install

 ```bash
 git clone <repo-url>